Central Participant Database/ru

 - First name

 - Owner: Any user of LimeSurvey defined in the user control management page can be an owner.

 You can easily delete one or multiple participants:

-- If you want to delete one participant, go to the row where the respective participant is located and click on the red bin button: .
+- If you want to delete one participant, go to the row where the respective participant is located and click the red bin button: .

-- If you want to delete two or more participants, click on the Selected participant(s)... button (under the last row, below the Action column) after you selected the corresponding entries: .
-Then, click on the delete option.
+- If you want to delete two or more participants, click the Selected participant(s)... button (under the last row, below the Action column) after you selected the corresponding entries: .
+Then, click the delete option.

 When you delete the participant(s), three options are available to you:

 This is another important feature of the Central Participant Database.
 You can share your participants with other users.
-You just have to select the participant(s) you want to share and click either on the green right-arrow icon () or on the Selected participant(s)... button situated in the bottom left part of the participants table.
-A modal box will open up which will allow you to select the user with whom you want to share the respective participant(s).
+You just have to select the participant(s) you want to share and click either the green right-arrow icon () or the Selected participant(s)... button located in the bottom left part of the participants table.
+A modal box will open which will allow you to select the user with whom you want to share the respective participant(s).
 You can also set whether the user who shares your participant can edit those participants.
 If you set it to No, they will get an access denied error when trying to edit the entries of the shared participant.